 Accepting New Patients

 Dr. Grottkau is an accomplished surgeon and researcher who treats all pediatric orthopaedic disorders in addition to complex spine disorders in adults and children.

-Dr. Grottkau's research interests are in three areas:
+Dr. Grottkau's research interests are in a variety of areas:

 Boston Magazine recognizes 134 MGH physicians on its annual list of top doctors in the Boston area.